In This Article

 The Implementation Roadmap

 Identify your highest-risk compliance domains.
 Map which source systems hold the data you need.
 Validate data quality and export capabilities.
-For most institutions, start with core banking, LOS, and M365 Security Center.
+For most institutions, start with core banking, LOS, and Microsoft 365 Security Center plus Purview Audit.

 Establish Power BI dataflows connecting to source systems.
+For mortgage lenders, light up the MortgageExchange feed so the LOS and core flow into one Mortgage BI compliance view.
 Configure threshold parameters for current regulatory requirements.
 Set up Row-Level Security so each role sees appropriate data.
 Build the first dashboard template.

 Configure email and Teams notifications for threshold breaches.
 Validate dashboard outputs against known data to confirm accuracy.
 Test alert triggers with compliance officers.
 Refine threshold sensitivity to minimize false positives.